NREL/resstock/docs/read_the_docs/source/outputs/optional_outputs.rst

 ================

 Optional outputs include component loads, emissions, utility bills, and quantities of interest.
-Other timeseries outputs related to zone temperatures, airflow rates, weather file data, and user-requested EnergyPlus output variables can also be requested.
+Other timeseries outputs related to zone temperatures/setpoints, airflow rates, weather file data, and user-requested EnergyPlus output variables can also be requested.

 To be generated, some optional outputs need only a single switch enabled (e.g., component loads).
 Others need additional input arguments specified (e.g., emissions, utility bills).